 Back in April 1960, when NASA was just two years old, one of its early achievements was to launch the Television Infrared Observation Satellite into orbit.
-Just five hours after the launch, President Dwight D. Eisenhower gazed at the first TV image of the earth taken from space, and called the TIROS satellite "a marvelous development."
+Just five hours after the launch, President Dwight D. Eisenhower gazed at the first TV image of the Earth taken from space, and called the TIROS satellite "a marvelous development."

 TIROS is just part of the space agency's long history of conducting Earth science — that is, research about our own planet's atmosphere, land and oceans — in addition to its more well-known role probing the cosmos.
 But that focus on our own planet may soon come to an end.
-Bob Walker, a senior adviser on space policy to President-elect Donald Trump, recently sent shock waves through the scientific establishment when when he told the Guardian that Trump intended to dismantle NASA's Earth science program.
+Bob Walker, a senior adviser on space policy to President Donald Trump, recently sent shock waves through the scientific establishment when when he told the Guardian that Trump intended to dismantle NASA's Earth science program.

 "We see NASA in an exploration role, in deep space research," Walker told the British newspaper.
 What he called "Earth-centric science" which costs about $2 billion annually — slightly more than a third of NASA's $5.6 billion budget — should instead be performed by other agencies, he said.

 Many critics viewed the move as intended mostly to shut down NASA's climate research, which has helped document the extent to which human activity — in particular, the burning of fossil fuels — has driven an unprecedented rapid rise in global warming.
-Trump, who has promised to expand oil, coal and gas production, once tweeted that the concept of global warming was "created by and for the Chinese" to hurt U.S. manufacturing.
+Trump, who has expanded oil, coal and gas production, once tweeted that the concept of global warming was "created by and for the Chinese" to hurt U.S. manufacturing.
 In the Guardian interview, Walker derided climate research as "heavily politicized."

 "Only a very naive person could believe that an attack on NASA's climate programs has any motive other than to intimidate and suppress efforts by scientists to explain the unwelcome reality of climate change," says physicist and science historian Spencer Weart via email.